 The Friends of the Turnbull Library also seeks donations to assist in special projects.
 This year as we celebrate the centenary of the opening to the public of the Alexander Turnbull Library, the Friends urge you to consider making a substantial donation to help us increase the funding we can offer to scholars researching in the collections of the Alexander Turnbull Library.
-The generosity of our membership enabled us to increase it to $20,000 for this year, 2020.
+The generosity of our membership enabled us to increase it to $20,000 for the first time in 2020.

 In 2006, members made generous contributions towards the cost of commissioning a bronze portrait of the late historian, Michael King, which was then presented to the Library.
 In 2007, donations were received to assist in the conservation of one of the oil paintings in the Drawings and Prints Collection.

 Since 2008 the Friends of the Turnbull Library has been registered with the Charities Commission (registration number CC22660), confirming our eligibility to issue tax-deductible receipts for charitable donations.

 The Turnbull Endowment Trust

 The Turnbull Endowment Trust supports the Library´s work of collecting, preserving and making available New Zealand´s cultural heritage.
 The Trust manages the Lilburn Trust to foster and promote New Zealand music, the Jack Ilott Oral History Education Fund, and the Friends of the Turnbull Library Fund.

 Financial bequests and donations for the Turnbull Trust can help the Library to support and encourage research based on its collections as well as publication, conferences, seminars and lectures, and international exchanges among scholars.
 All gifts will be recorded and acknowledged.